My Time in Jail

 ‘Am I, balls,’ I said, ‘I was only just starting.’

 I was given a blanket and shown to my room, a simple affair with a plastic-covered mattress and a lidless toilet.
 I loved it.

 From the moment I lay down, the workaday cares of the world quit my psyche.
 With no phone and no TV I was able to fully engage with the moment; to be in my life rather than just feel it drift by.
-Also, I was a bit pissed and I fell asleep.
+Also, as it turned out, I was a bit pissed and I fell into a blissful asleep.

 My existential rush was interrupted by the duty sergeant opening the spy hatch in my door.

 ‘One of your friends has been over with your coat,’ he said, waving a little plastic bag of weed at me. ’We found this in the pocket.’